 Why different names for the same hat?
 It's really just how things worked out as the hats became popular in both countries.
 People called them Bowlers in the UK, and Derby hats here in the US due to how they originated and were used.

 Shop for a bowler hat now.

 Bowler Hats Vs. Derby Hats: History and Significance

-The bowler hat was first introduced in the 1850s by a London hat company owned by the Bowler brothers.
-It was commissioned, according to some research, for gameskeepers riding on horseback.
+The bowler hat was first introduced in the 1850's by a London hat company owned by the Bowler brothers.
+It was commissioned, according to some research, for gamekeepers riding on horseback.
 The taller top hats were frequently knocked off by low-hanging branches, therefore a lower-sitting hat was necessary.

 Bowler and Derby Hats: Design and Shape

 So what is a bowler hat (or derby hat) made of and what is the design?
 The hats have a completely rounded crown that sits low on the head, usually about 5 inches high, however, some can be as high as 7 inches or more.
 They also have a narrow brim curled on the sides.
 This gives them a tight-fitting, neat appearance, and it also makes them much more suitable for riding than a large top hat.

 Like other hats, the derby or bowler also has a hat ribbon, a hatband and was usually fitted with soft silk underlining and accents like a feather.
 They also were given a very hard layer of shellac as a covering on the crown.
 This coating prevented the hats from crushing and helped them keep their shape-again ideal for riding horseback and ducking low branches.

 Historical Perspectives: Derby vs. Bowler